-Stock Appreciation Rights ("SARs") may be granted under the 2016 Plan.
-SAR recipients have the right to receive from the Company an amount equal in value to the excess, if any, of the fair market value per share at the time of exercise over the exercise price per share of the SAR, subject to the terms and conditions of the 2016 Plan and the applicable award agreement, as determined by the Administrator in accordance with the terms of the 2016 Plan.
+Stock Appreciation Rights, or "SARs," may be granted under the 2016 Plan.
+SAR recipients generally have the right to receive from the Company an amount equal in value to the excess, if any, of the fair market value per share at the time of exercise over the exercise price per share of the SAR.
 SARs may be granted in connection with all or any part of, or independently of, any option granted under the 2016 Plan.
-The exercise price of each share covered by a SAR shall be equal to the fair market value of a share of Common Stock on the date of grant, unless otherwise specifically provided in the award agreement, but shall not be less than the greater of 100% of the fair market value of such share on the date the SAR is granted or the par value of a share of Common Stock.
-The Administrator shall determine whether a SAR shall be settled in cash or shares or any combination thereof.
+The exercise price of each share covered by a SAR generally will equal the fair market value of a share of Common Stock on the date of grant, unless otherwise specifically provided in the award agreement.
+The Administrator determines whether a SAR shall be settled in cash or shares or any combination thereof.
 The treatment of SARs in connection with the grantee's termination from the Company is similar to that with respect to option exercisability following such termination.
-The Administrator may waive or modify the provisions regarding exercisability of SARs following termination of employment, subject to the 2016 Plan's provisions regarding required consent from the grantee in cases of modifications materially adverse to the grantee.
-In no event may a SAR be exercisable after the seventh anniversary of the date the SAR is granted.
+SARs generally are not exercisable after the seventh anniversary of the date of grant.